botteon/Halo-FDCA/README.md

 The code requires very specific input to be able to work properly.

 - .FITS file:<br>
-This includes a FITS image with a clean, preferably point source subtracted radio image of a galaxy cluster containing diffuse emission.
+This includes a FITS image with a clean, preferably point source subtracted, radio image of a galaxy cluster containing diffuse emission.

 - .reg file:<br>
-A DS9 region file with ragions drawn around contamination in the image, saved in physical coordinates.
-The schape of the region can be of any kind.
-A region file is not mandatory to be able to run the code.
+A DS9 region file with regions drawn around contamination in the image, saved in physical coordinates.
+The shape of the region can be of any kind.
+A region file is not mandatory to run the code.

 Currently, cluster characteristics such as location and redshift can be retrieved from catalogues on VIZIER.
 This automatic retrieval of cluster information is availible for MCXC, PSZ2, Abell and WHL clusters.
 A catalogue search is not always succesful, it is adviced to give the essential cluster information, redshift and sky location, as input.